 Paste provides volume and texture, especially if you apply it to damp hair, and is another good option for men who prefer the tousled look.

 Hair balm has several unique characteristics, including that you don’t massage it down to your scalp as you would with other products.
 It also tames frizzy hair, which not every styling product can claim, but it’s useful for achieving a wide range of hairstyles.

 Be wary of using hair balm on a daily basis, because it can make hair look greasy and form clumps.
 Your best bet is to wash your hair regularly to remove the balm before your next application.

 Sea salt spray has gained increasing popularity in the past few years and works great for men and women who want to achieve the textured and tousled “beach” look.
 The salt water found in sprays absorbs the natural oils of your hair to give it better volume and texture.

 One of sea salt spray’s benefits is that doesn’t leave your hair feeling sticky or hard, unlike many hairsprays, and provides a light to medium hold that enables your hair to retain its natural “bounce.”
 You can also use it daily, especially if you use it in moderation.

 How We Compiled Our List of Best Hair Clays For Men

-The good news is that there’s plenty of quality hair clays for men.
-The product you choose depends on many variables and personal preference but, for us, we strive to select products that cover a wide range of hair types and styles.
+The good news is that there are plenty of quality hair clays for men.
+The product you choose depends on many variables and personal preference, but, for us, we strive to select products that cover a wide range of hair types and styles.

 That said, most hair clays accomplish the same thing (they provide texture and volume, they leave a natural matte finish, etc.), but overall performance remains the number one criteria.
 If a product performs well, and as expected, it’s naturally going to earn high marks.